MartinB30/pbl-blog/_posts/2023-12-13-journey-part-1.markdown

 - Establish a one-to-many relationship between characters and their respective ToDoLists using annotations.

-### The Problem i had with OAuth2 and generating the token
+### The Problem I had with OAuth2 and generating the token

 I began by creating my data classes, `Character` and `Task`, along with their respective repositories managed by Hibernate.
-I also established the necessary Service and Controller layers for these classes.
+I also established the necessary Service and Controller layers for these classes and added the Spring Security dependency into my pom.xml.

-The next step in my journey involved extensive research to integrate OAuth2.
-After careful consideration, I opted for the Spring Boot Security dependency, as it seemed most fitting for my project, which was already built on Spring Boot.

-To kick off the OAuth2 integration, I added the required data for the Code flow into my `application.properties` file.
-This laid the groundwork for later generating a token.
+To start the OAuth2 integration, I added the required data such as clientID, SecretID, redirecturi, issueruri, etc. to my application.properties file.
+This laid the foundation for the later generation of a token.

 The issue I quickly identified was that I was using the wrong method from Spring Security to create a token.
 I had implemented a method similar to the following pseudocode: